 This would be because your teeth are too small in relation to your jaw.
 It would often be a good idea to use aligners, or other types of braces, to move the teeth closer together but in some situations there are bigger gaps between your top teeth compared to the bottom.
 This means that some spaces will need to be left at the top or towards the back, or closed with cosmetic bonding.
 If all the spaces were closed and there were bigger spaces at the top, the bottom could make your front teeth go behind your lower teeth, which is to be avoided.

 How to fix your teeth gaps at home

 - Free online assessment

-To find out if you could be suitable for aligners at home, try a free assessment you can do online.
+To find out if you could be suitable for aligners at home, complete the free e-consultation that you can do online.
 Just upload 5 photos of your teeth and answer some simple questions to receive professional advice and find out if clear aligners at home could fix your specific teeth gaps.